YouriSchijff/Lila/docs/README.md

 ## 💻 Contribution

-You can contribute via the Pull Requests.
+You can contribute via the Pull Requests, Issues or any GitHub contribution feature.

 Code must match the style of the current code in this repository.
 A coding style guide will be made available at some point.

 ## 📜 License

 Lila is free and open-source software under the [MIT License](https://github.com/compvisia/Lila/blob/master/LICENSE).

-This project is also under the @compvisia family
+This repository is part of the [compvisia family](https://github.com/compvisia).